Music Curriculum Statement

 What our pupils think of music at Abbey Village!

-Our pupils are provided with rich experiences within Performing Arts across the year including our annual Spring Music Festival, our Christmas and Summer performances; captivating parents and bringing together the local community and enriching our pupils’ experiences of cultural capital.
+Our pupils are provided with rich experiences within Performing Arts across the year including our Annual Music Performances (ukulele and Choir) our Christmas and Summer performances; captivating parents and bringing together the local community and enriching our pupils’ experiences of cultural capital.

 The personal progression of our pupils is at the forefront of our Creative Arts curriculum, along with the discovery and celebration of talent.